 Looking for work is not just a matter of checking job ads.
 You also need to think about your career interests and think about managing your employment future.
-Job Postings will tell you what jobs are available now, but consider the following methods to get to the career options that never get advertised and to stand out in a competitive job market?
+Job Postings will tell you what jobs are available now – which are only about 15 percent of the actual jobs out there.

-#1 List your talents, interests, education, training, and what work you have done in the past.
+- Take a look at your resume and/or list your talents, interests, education, training, and what work you have done in the past.
 Consider the top five occupations or jobs of interest to you.
 To explore your occupational interests, drop in or contact agencies such as Career Development Services:

 - Montague| 902-838-5453

 - Souris| 902-687-1526

 - Charlottetown| 902-626-2014

 - Bloomfield| 902-859-2776

 - Summerside| 902-436-0706

 - When you decide what type of work you are interested in, list the employers on PEI who offer this type of work.
 There are a number of ways to gather this information:

 - Talk to people who work in this field and get information about their employer.

-- Greater Charlottetown Area| www.charlottetownchamber.com
+- Greater Charlottetown Area| charlottetownchamber.com

-- Kensington & Area| www.kensingtonchamber.ca
+- Kensington & Area| kensingtonchamber.ca

-- Eastern Prince Edward Island| www.epeicc.ca/site
+- Eastern Prince Edward Island| epeicc.ca/site

-- Acadian and Francophone Chamber of Commerce| www.rdeeipe.net/ccaflipe
+- Acadian and Francophone Chamber of Commerce| rdeeipe.net/ccaflipe

 - West Prince Chamber of Commerce| on Facebook

-#3 Make a list of employers you are considering working for.
+3. Make a list of employers you are considering working for.
 Call and ask to meet with them.
 This is called an Informational Interview and this method works.
 It is a chance to find out more about the company, for you to give the employer your resumé in person, and to find out when they tend to hire and the qualifications they look for.
 Often, people get hired on the spot because they came at the right time.

-For more about Informational Interviews, visit www.employmentjourney.com/the-secret-to-success-in-doing-informational-interviews and www.employmentjourney.com/connecting-with-employers-and-tips.
+For more about Informational Interviews, click here.

 - It is a full-time job to look for a job.
 Keep a record of everyone you contact and interview.
 When you meet with employers, they may tell you about other companies that are hiring, so be sure to follow your leads.

 Job search tools and supports you need:

 - Develop a list of references and ask each one for permission to mention their names.
 Many of the references should be past employers or supervisors.

-- Be aware of all PEI resources & services that help job seekers find work and employers find the right staff.
+- Be aware of all PEI Resources & Services that help job seekers find work and employers find the right staff.

 For more job search leads, ideas, and information to help you take your next step, follow the Employment Journey on PEI and WorkPEI websites continuously.